UNC-CEMALB/ENVIROSCAN/2. Data Imputation/README.md

 # Sociodemographic Imputation
-Using random forest (RF) to generate missing sociodemographic data from the 2010 American Community Survey (ACS)
+Using random forest (RF) to generate missing sociodemographic and socioeconomic data from the 2010 American Community Survey (ACS)

 # Housing Imputation
 Using random forest (RF) to generate missing housing data from the 2010 American Community Survey (ACS)